 Network Rail’s Industry Risk Fund provides appropriate funding support for industry risks.
 These are typically the low probability, high impact risks specific to rail industry conditions which may have a dramatic impact on a promoter's scheme - for example a major construction incident with a consequent impact on railway operations.

-More information on the risk and fee funds can be found in Appendix C of Network Rail's document.
+More information on the risk and fee funds can be found in section 4 of Network Rail's guide to the template agreements.

 What are Asset Protection Agreements and will my project require one?